 The employment of relatives can be a positive experience for the Park District and staff if structured in a proper manner.
 This policy is designed to reasonably assure that the best interests of the taxpayers, Park District, and other employees are well served when relatives of current employees are hired.
 In addition, the policy is designed to protect individual members of a family from having or being perceived to have a conflict of interest with respect to relatives who may become employed by the Park District.
-With this understanding, it is also acknowledged that the employment of relatives can cause concern and unease in the workplace, including without limitation, charges or perceptions of favoritism, retaliation, fear of retaliation, conflict of interests, family discord, morale issues, and scheduling conflicts that may result in disadvantages to the Park District and its employees.
+With this understanding, it is also Adopted by the Champaign Park District Board of Commissioners on April 10, 2002.

+acknowledged that the employment of relatives can cause concern and unease in the workplace, including without limitation, charges or perceptions of favoritism, retaliation, fear of retaliation, conflict of interests, family discord, morale issues, and scheduling conflicts that may result in disadvantages to the Park District and its employees.
 Recognizing these considerations, the Park District has adopted this policy.